 Step 10.
 Check load continuity and cluster health

-Like before, go to the Admin UI, click Metrics on the left, and verify that the cluster as a whole continues serving data, despite 2 nodes being offline:
+Like before, go to the DB Console, click Metrics on the left, and verify that the cluster as a whole continues serving data, despite 2 nodes being offline:

 This shows that when all ranges are replicated 5 times, the cluster can tolerate 2 simultaneous node outages because the surviving nodes have a majority of each range's replicas (3/5).